sheim/vibly/README.md

 A dynamical system is in a _viable_ state if there exist control inputs that allow it to avoid a set of _failure states_ forever.
 The _viability kernel_ is the set of all viable states.
 We extend this notion into state-action space, and define sets of viability-maintaining state-action pairs, or _viable sets_, which allows certain insights. -->

 ## Installation
 We recommend using a virtual environment.
 Note, `GPy` is only required for the safe learning examples, and can be safely removed from the requirements.
-To install from your terminal with
+Install from your terminal with

 PyEnv + PipEnv (recommended):
 `pipenv install -r requirements.txt`